DefNotIrf/DC-Motor-Controller-Simulator/README.md

 Contributors

-Developed by Group 6: Irfan, Ikhwan, Isma & Akmal as part of the Computational Intelligence (MCTA 3371) Mini Project.
+Developed by Group 6: Irfan, Ikhwan, Isma & Akmal as part of the Computational Intelligence (MCTA 3371) Mini Project, Semester 2 24/25.